swharden/Csharp-Data-Visualization/website/content/system.drawing/quickstart-console/index.md

 * [`System.Drawing.StringFormat`](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.stringformat)

-### Drawing Anti-Aliased Graphics and Text
+### Anti-Aliased Graphics and Text
-By default graphics will not be anti-aliased.
-Anti-aliasing is slower (especially for long lines), but looks superior when drawing angled lines and edges.
+**Anti-aliasing is OFF by default.** Enabling anti-aliasing significantly slows render time but produces superior images when drawing angled lines and edges.
+Anti-aliasing can be enabled separately for shapes and text.

 <div align="center">